Why trading systems stop working and how to invest to win

 Dogs of the Dow – A basic value or contrary play.
 Dow stocks have stood the test of time and often are down but not out.
-If you identify the top ten dividend yielding stock (a sign of value as the price is down in relation to the dividend payout) then you will get better than average returns in a safe way.
+If you identify the top ten dividend-yielding stock (a sign of value as the price is down in relation to the dividend payout) then you will get better than average returns in a safe way.
 You can also do this for the top five.
-Find the second lowest price stock (The lowest price might be low for a reason and stands a chance of slipping off the Dow list, and that is not good for anyone) of the top ten dividend yielding stocks will give you than even better return on your investment.
+Find the second-lowest price stock (The lowest price might be low for a reason and stands a chance of slipping off the Dow list, and that is not good for anyone) of the top ten dividend-yielding stocks will give you than the even better return on your investment.

 Then it stopped working and the losses canceled out gains.
 It is still conservative but not the best way to invest.

 Reason profits stopped: Markets changed and GM type stocks are no longer the nexus of the universe, which the world revolved around.

 Motley fools portfolio system – They had a system and it worked for a while then stopped or did not stand up to the rigorous of testing in the long-term.
 They made money-making their name, and not accumulating capital.
 They are still a good provider of information.